Budapest, Hungary

 Eastern Europe, Budapest Cultural Identity

-I first read Lina Ghotmeh’s Estonian National Museum as a singular project—a nation reclaiming its cultural voice after decades of Soviet rule.
-Only later did it become clear that it was part of something larger: a coordinated museum-building boom across post-Soviet Europe where architecture has become a tool for rewriting national memory.
+I first read Lina Ghotmeh’s work on the Estonian National Museum as a singular project—a nation reclaiming its cultural voice after decades of Soviet rule.
+Only later did it become clear that it was part of something larger: a coordinated museum-building boom across post-Soviet Europe, where architecture has become a tool for rewriting national memory.

 External view, House of Music Sou Fujimoto's building does something unusual — it refuses to announce itself.
 You're halfway through the park before you realize you're looking at a museum.
 Photo: Dan Hogman